-Our long-term debt obligations, term loans, the Revolver and our committed short-term lines of credit contain financial covenants related to debt-to-capital ratios and interest-coverage ratios.
+Our long-term debt obligations and the Revolver contain financial covenants related to debt-to-capital ratios and interest-coverage ratios.
 Failure to comply with any of these covenants could result in an event of default which, if not cured or waived, could result in the acceleration of outstanding debt obligations or the inability to borrow under certain credit agreements.
 Any such acceleration could cause a material adverse change in our financial condition.
+As of December 31, 2020, we were in compliance with all of our covenants.